iLawFD/ICS344-Cybersecurity-Project/README.md

 - **MUATH ALWADEAI** – ID: 202045580

 ## 📌 Work Distribution

+Note: While the tasks were divided as shown, the project involved overlapping efforts, and all team members contributed collaboratively to testing, documentation, and troubleshooting to ensure the success of each phase.

-- [Fahad Almutair] – Phase 1 setup & Metasploit attack
+- [Fahad Almutair] – Phase 1 setup & Metasploit attack & Custom script
-- [MOHAMMED AL SHEQAIH] – Custom script & Phase 2 SIEM
+- [MOHAMMED AL SHEQAIH] –  Phase 2 SIEM & Documentation
-- [MUATH ALWADEAI] – Defensive strategy & documentation
+- [MUATH ALWADEAI] – Defensive strategy & Documentation

 ---